segalion/securitasdirect/README.md

 1. Download [securitasdirect zip project](https://github.com/segalion/securitasdirect/archive/master.zip)
 2. unzip and just copy 'custom_components' folder inside Home Assistant config folder
 3. configure your configuration.yaml with proper securitas_direct/verisure parameters (as [example_config.yaml](https://github.com/segalion/securitasdirect/blob/master/custom_components/securitas_direct/example_config.yaml)
+4. Enable track of all your remotes and keys (on mobile app), to get good sync between real Securitas Alarm and the HA alarm component.
-3. restar HA and search for unused entities
+5. restart Home Assistant and search for unused entities.
+You will see the alarm pannel with code.

 You can use the python command_line tool to interact with Securitas Direct (Verisure EU), withot any Home Assistant...